 We use the information we collect to serve advertisements to you and to target and analyze consumer behavior.
 Our goals are to provide better and more relevant advertising to you and provide useful aggregated analytics to our customers.

-While we target advertising for common everyday health topics such as colds, coughs and heartburn, we do not collect or use information about past, present or potential future medical conditions or treatments or sex life.
+While we may engage in behavioral targeted advertising for common everyday health topics such as colds, coughs and heartburn, we do not collect data or engage in behavioral targeted advertising based on past, present or potential future medical conditions or treatments or sex life.

 We process personal information on our servers in many countries around the world, including the United States.
 We may transfer your personal information to the United States.

-We retain information that is collected and used for online behavioral advertising only as long as necessary to fulfill a legitimate business need, or as required by law.
+We retain information that is collected and used for behavioral targeted advertising only as long as necessary to fulfill a legitimate business need, or as required by law.

 Transparency and choice

 People have different privacy concerns.
 Our goal is to be clear about what information we collect, so that you can make meaningful choices about how it is used.
 For example, you can:

 You can opt out of our web-based behavioral targeted advertising by clicking this big red button:

 You can opt out of our in-app behavioral targeted advertising by changing the settings on your mobile device.
 On Apple devices, the setting may be under Settings-Privacy-Advertising-Limit Ad Tracking.
 On Android devices, the setting may be under Settings-Account & Sync-Google-Ads-Opt Out of Interest-Based Ads.